-Managing serious or persistent problems
+Managing serious or persistent problems: children being given a 'copy'

 We accept that it is the behaviour that is the problem and not the child.
-The behaviour of children giving cause for concern will be assessed.
-Individual programmes will be planned.

-- The child may be placed on the Discipline Register. - Parents will be invited to discuss their child's behaviour and any individual programme drawn up.
-They will be kept informed of progress.
+The persistent behaviour of children giving cause for concern will be assessed through the school behaviour spreadsheet.
+Depending on the age of the child, several verbal warnings that have been recorded on the school behaviour spreadsheet will result in the child being given a Deputy Head sanction.
+Children may move straight to the 'Deputy Head sanction' part of the sanctions if a serious issue arises.
+A 'Deputy Head sanction' involves the child meeting with the Deputy Head to discuss how their behaviour can be improved.
+The child's parents will be invited to discuss their child's behaviour and any individual plan which may be drawn up (see below).
+Parents will be kept informed of progress.